Toxic algae are naturally present in all New Zealand waterways. It’s important to know which algae in our waterways are harmful.

-Toxic algae in our rivers are actually not algae at all, but cyanobacteria, which is commonly referred to as blue-green algae.
+Toxic algae in our rivers are actually not algae at all, but cyanobacteria.
 Cyanobacteria are naturally present in all New Zealand waterways.
 There are lots of types of algae and cyanobacteria that grow in our waterways, so it's important to know which ones are harmful.

 How to spot Toxic Algae

 Toxic algae blooms appear differently in lakes and rivers.
-We recommend you follow these tips to spot it in each location:
+Follow these tips to help spot it:

-- Look for black, green or brown slime on rocks, or brown or black "mats" at the river's edge that have a velvety texture and earthy/musty smell.
+- Look for black, green or brown slime on rocks, or brown or black "mats" at the river's edge that have a leathery texture and earthy/musty smell.

-- If you see toxic algae, be cautious and avoid that river site, particularly if you have a dog.
+- If you see toxic algae, try to avoid that river site, particularly if you have a dog.

-- Check for alerts on the LAWA website, which provides live updates on where it is safe to swim.
+- Check the LAWA website for live updates on where it is safe to swim.

 Lakes in the Wellington region are not part of our monitoring program, as river swimming spots are much more popular.
 However, we encourage you to know what to look for in lakes as well as rivers.